placebeyondtheclouds/gpu-home-server/README.md

 #### Debian LXC for websites

-- install docker engine. this is a basic setup and must be adjusted according to the actual needs, made rootless .etc.
+- install docker engine. this is a basic setup and must be adjusted according to the actual needs.

 ```
 # Add Docker's official GPG key: